glkdrlgkrlzflnjkgh/ForgeBuild/README.md

 By contributing, you give me rights to license your code under the MIT License.
 This ensures ForgeBuild remains free and open for everyone.

-❤️ Made With Love \n
-Created by glkdrlgkrlzflnjkgh
-and contributors who believe build systems should be kind to your brain.
+❤️ Made With Love by glkdrlgkrlzflnjkgh and contributors who believe build systems should be kind to your brain.

 📄 License
 ForgeBuild is licensed under the MIT License.